Max Stafford-Clark: Academic credits

 Academic credits include an honorary doctorate from Oxford Brookes University and Professorships at the University of Warwick and the University of Hertfordshire.

 Papers

 In 1999 the British Library acquired Stafford-Clark's papers consisting of production diaries and rehearsal scripts covering his time with the Joint Stock Theatre Company, the English Stage Company at the Royal Court Theatre, and Out of Joint theatre company.
 The Library also acquired supplementary production diaries and rehearsal scripts in 2005.

 Personal life

 Stafford-Clark and Carole Hayman married in 1971; they later divorced.
 His second wife was Ann Pennington (m.
 1981).
-He has one daughter, Kitty Stafford-Clark, from his second marriage.

 During a six-month period in 2006 and 2007, Stafford-Clark suffered three strokes, which left him physically disabled and impaired his eyesight.
 Stafford-Clark's experience, and the condition of the NHS, inspired Irish playwright Stella Feehily (the couple married in 2010) to write the play This May Hurt a Bit, first performed in 2014.